 A panel at the Global Meeting discussed evidence-based solutions with key areas of focus being tackling speed, emphasis on the economic benefits of reducing road deaths and injuries, as well as shifting the “road culture” perception and moving responsibility from road users to those who are accountable.

 NGOs have a key role in supporting governments to implement interventions through advocacy using data such as the Global Status Report, highlighting key issues that decision makers should focus on and keep track of progress.

 WHO Director, Social Determinants of Health, Etienne Krug, said focus on such interventions should be on the whole system, including financing, plans, strategy combined with proper keeping of records and progress.

 “NGOs have a role in demanding and putting into focus key and specific interventions that have been successful,” Saul Castelar, a Senior Transport Specialist said.

-Jacob Soames CEO & Principal of Global Road Safety Solutionsnoted that data is critical in providing evidence and also linking the cost of road crashes and injuries to the economy.
+Soames Job, CEO & Principal of Global Road Safety Solutions, noted that data is critical in providing evidence and also linking the cost of road crashes and injuries to the economy.